-Carrying over their success from last year, WRs Amari Cooper and Michael Crabtree have continued to give NFL secondaries trouble in their second year together.
-In the Silver and Black's Week 8 victory over the Tampa Bay Buccaneers, the two combined for 281 receiving yards (Cooper, 173 and Crabtree, 108) on 20 receptions.
+Carrying over their success from last year, WRs Amari Cooper and Michael Crabtree continued to give NFL secondaries trouble in their second year together.
+This season, Crabtree and Cooper became the first Raiders' receiving duo to both record at least 1,000 yards in the same season since Jerry Rice and Tim Brown did so in 2001.

-In the Raiders' Week 2 win against the Baltimore Ravens last season, Cooper (seven receptions, 109 yards and one touchdown) and Crabtree (nine receptions, 111 yards and one touchdown) became the first pair of Raiders receivers to each post 100 receiving yards in a game since Jan.
+In the Raiders' Week 2 win against the Baltimore Ravens in 2015, Cooper (seven receptions, 109 yards and one touchdown) and Crabtree (nine receptions, 111 yards and one touchdown) became the first pair of Raiders receivers to each post 100 receiving yards in a game since Jan.
 1, 2012.
 This also marked the first time since Dec.
 31, 2005 that the Raiders had two receivers with 100 receiving yards and one touchdown each.
 Coupled with the duo's effort this season in Week 8, Cooper and Crabtree now have two games where they have both gone over 100 yards.

-Together, "Coop" and "Crab" have averaged 10.7 receptions and 136.0 yards per game in 2016.
+Together, "Coop" and "Crab" averaged 10.8 receptions and 137.7 yards per game in 2016.
 Here is a look at their combined production: